GatoLoko/Wattpad2Epub/README.md

 ## Output

-After the script finished, you will have your epub file in ...
+After the script finished, you will have your epub file inside the root folder, and it will be named in the format `Title - Author .epub`, for example:
-TODO
+`The Arwain Chronicles Book I - IceheartPhoenix.epub`

 ## On Wattpad's API